SkyrimDev/skyrim.dev/docs/_includes/skyrim-dev/skse/build-skse-plugin.md

 > <i class="fa-regular fa-circle-info"></i> _The screenshots in this section are generic and might not exactly match what you will see for your SKSE template._

+> <i class="fa-duotone fa-circle-exclamation"></i> _If you set any environment variables, be sure to close all text editors and GitHub Desktop.
+You most close and re-open programs after you set environment variables._

 Open the folder of the template you downloaded in a C++ code editor.

 One of the easiest ways of doing this is to: